Nuclear modification factor within a dynamical approach to the complex entropic index: Introduction

-This work presents a novel approach to calculating the dynamical effects of the expanding medium on the particle momentum distribution.
+The goal of our work is to show that the introduction of a complex $q$ can be avoided by a novel approach to calculating the dynamical effects of the expanding medium on the particle momentum distribution.
 Unifying plasma expansion and hadronisation, this work proposes a simple and effective way to address the dynamics of the quark-gluon plasma.
 The nuclear modification factor and logarithmic oscillations appear as manifestations of the same dynamical effects.
 Therefore, the present work contributes to the ongoing efforts to interpret the complex-valued entropic index $q$ by exploring the potential connections with the dynamical aspects of the system formed in high-energy collisions.
 This novel approach preserves consistency with the nonlinear dynamics resulting from non-local correlations in the medium, while extending the scope of nonextensive methods to dynamical processes in the quark-gluon plasma.

-Transverse momentum distributions in nucleus–nucleus collisions differ markedly from those in proton–proton collisions, with a strong dependence on collision centrality.
+Transverse momentum distributions in nucleus–nucleus collisions differ from those in proton–proton collisions, with a strong dependence on collision centrality, as observed in the nuclear modification factor.
 In nucleus–nucleus interactions, the system undergoes a centrality-dependent expansion following the formation of the quark–gluon plasma (QGP).
 During this evolution, numerous partons are produced while the system's temperature decreases.
 Eventually, the QGP freezes out, leading to the production of a large number of hadrons.
 This entire process can be broadly divided into three stages: initial particle production, QGP expansion, and freeze-out.

-This work analyses the transverse momentum spectra in both nucleus–nucleus and proton–proton collisions, focusing on their differences as quantified by the nuclear modification factor $R_{AA}$, defined as
+This work analyses the transverse momentum spectra in both nucleus–nucleus and proton–proton collisions, focusing on their differences as quantified by the nuclear modification factor $R_{\text{AA}}$, defined as

 where $dN^{AA}/dp_Tdy$ and $dN^{pp}/dp_Tdy$ are the differential yields in nucleus–nucleus and proton–proton collisions, respectively, and $N_{\text{coll}}(\epsilon)$ is the number of binary nucleon–nucleon collisions for a given centrality $\epsilon$.
 Our analysis explores the microscopic origin of the complex $q$ parameter and its implications for the dynamical behaviour of parton momentum distributions.